- FAFSA Completion

 Millions of students who are eligible for aid fail to file the FAFSA each year, leaving “money on the table” that could be supporting their postsecondary education.
-For example, a study released in January by the financial media company NerdWallet found that of the U.S. high school graduating class of 2014, an average of 45 percent of students failed to complete the FAFSA.
-NerdWallet estimated that half of those FAFSA noncompleters would have been eligible for Pell Grants totaling an astounding $2.7 billion.
+For example, an analysis published in October 2017 by the financial media company NerdWallet found that of the U.S. high school graduating class of 2017, an average of 36 percent of students failed to complete the FAFSA.
+NerdWallet estimated that half of those FAFSA noncompleters would have been eligible for Pell Grants totaling $2.3 billion.
+A 2014 research paper analyzing national data about college students who did not complete the FAFSA found that they were missing out on $24 billion annually in Pell Grants, subsidized student loans, work-study, and state aid programs.

 FAFSA completion is also a good investment because a number of cities have demonstrated that significant improvement is possible.
-Surveys show that the primary reasons students fail to complete the FAFSA is that they believe it is too complicated or that they are not eligible for aid.
-By designing information campaigns, collaborating across sectors, increasing training, and providing more strategic FAFSA completion assistance, these cities have substantially raised FAFSA completion by high school seniors in relatively short periods of time:
+In 2016-17, school districts and nonprofit organizations took advantage of an earlier start date for the FAFSA and an improvement to the filing process to raise the FAFSA completion rate for high school seniors nationally by 9 percent (from 56 percent of seniors to 61 percent of seniors).
+Surveys show that the primary reasons students fail to complete the FAFSA is that they believe it is too complicated, that they are not eligible for aid, or that they don’t even know that financial aid exists.
+By deploying information campaigns, collaborating across sectors, increasing training, tracking student data, and providing more strategic FAFSA reminders and assistance, communities provided the support more students needed to get the FAFSA done.